 - Solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-These aims are based on the rationale that all children should receive their full entitlement to a mathematics curriculum that is broadly balanced and develops progressively throughout their school life.
+This intent is based on the rationale that all children should receive their full entitlement to a mathematics curriculum that is broadly balanced and develops progressively throughout their school life.
 It will provide a sound foundation for future learning in mathematics and is relevant in their future life.

 National Curriculum for Maths